rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

         node-executor: stub
         file-copier: stub

-### Project or Framework Scope
+#### Project or Framework Scope

+*Node Executor*

-You can define the default provider to use for nodes at either the Project or Framework scope (or both).
+You can define the default connection providers to use for nodes at either the Project or Framework scope (or both).
 To do so, configure any of the following properties in the `project.properties` or the `framework.properties` files.